ft-290008buchok/ft-290008buchok/README.md

-- 🌱 I’m a student of Ural Federal University Institute of Physical Technologys, I am interested in backend development in C++, I have created several projects related to mathematical and statistical data processing, I also study the Python libraries Numpy and PyDicom
+- 🌱 I’m a student of Ural Federal University Institute of Physical Technologys, I am interested in backend development in C++, I have created several projects related to mathematical and statistical data processing and machine learning.
 -

 <!---